Performance Marketing Brands

 Venture Round in 2000

-LightCross, Inc specializes in the development of advanced optical networking components through proprietary technologies that leverage well-established silicon integrated circuit fabrication processes.
-The company creates dynamic optical modules that integrate active optics and electronics onto a single silicon chip.
-These modules offer significant advantages in terms of cost, size, speed, and power efficiency compared to traditional silica-based optical components.
-By increasing the number of functions per chip and utilizing innovative dynamic optical power management, filtering, and routing techniques, LightCross aims to set new benchmarks in the industry and address the limitations of first-generation optical devices.
+LightCross, Inc. specializes in the development of advanced optical networking components through proprietary technologies that leverage established silicon integrated circuit fabrication processes.
+The company focuses on creating dynamic optical modules that integrate active optics and electronics onto a single silicon chip.
+These modules offer significant advantages in cost, size, speed, and power efficiency compared to traditional silica-based optical components.
+By increasing the number of functions per chip and utilizing innovative dynamic optical power management, LightCross's solutions achieve lower power consumption, setting new standards in the industry.
+This approach addresses the limitations of earlier generations of optical components, positioning LightCross as a leader in the evolution of optical networking technology.

 Silicon Access Networks